 31 Phobias: #15 Fear of Gifts

 The fear of receiving gifts is called Doronophobia.
 Yes, there is such a thing.
 As hard as it is to understand, maybe this Hub will shed a little light on the subject and help you "see things" as a Doronophobic sees things.

-Doronophobics have an extremely and strange fear.
-They're not trying to be rude by rejecting thoughtful gifts (most seem even arrogant about it), it's just that they have a fear of what may be inside.
+Doronophobics have an extremely strange and unique fear.
+They're not trying to be rude by rejecting thoughtful gifts (most come off looking arrogant about it), it's just that they have a fear of what may be inside.
 They dread not knowing what the item is that has been placed in a container/box and then wrapped so that nobody can tell what it could possibly be.
 They fear that the item may be harmful physically to them (or to others as well), or even possibly hazardous to their health and their loved ones.
 Some fear that it may even possibly kill them and those around them.

 Many professionals have considered that the sufferer brought on this phobia while an adolescent and was never given the proper care & treatment.
 So, as a result, some Doronophobiacs not only dread Christmas but their own birthday as well, simply because they have a tremendous fear that they are going to receive gifts.